-If you are arriving by car, please remember that our car parks can get very busy, so it's a good idea to allow plenty of time to park.
+If you are arriving by car, please remember that our car parks can get very busy, so it's a good idea to allow plenty of time to find a space.
 You may wish to consider getting a lift or coming by public transport.